Go to Main menuGo to Content

 Supporting documentation validates the procurement decision and related process, and will vary depending on the dollar threshold involved in the transaction.

-The local unit is not required to create a Purchase Order (PO) for these purchases and can effect payment using a Purchasing Card or by processing an invoice directly in the University’s financial system.
 One of the following documents must be retained in support of the purchase, and kept on file:

 • Receipt